-THE BEST BBQ SAUCE, EVER.
-This Memphis barbecue sauce would make cardboard taste great.
+We are coming into grilling season, and it is time to impress your friends and family with your “secret” homemade BBQ sauce.
+This is the best BBQ sauce you will every try.
+It would make cardboard taste great.
 I don’t use the term “best” lightly, but this qualifies.

 This is a copy cat recipe from an Ann Arbor institution, Zimmerman’s Road House.
 The pork is great but the sauce even better.
 Their “Red Rage”- Memphis barbecue sauce is wonderful.
-It was sweet, tomatoey, and spicy all at once.
-They don’t sell it by the bottle although they will sell you a small container.
-So it was time to recreate that taste.
+It was sweet and spicy, all at once.

 An absolute 5.
 As high of a 5 as possible.
 And my wife agrees.
-It may not be Red Rage, but it’s close to my memory of that wonderful sauce.
-Maybe better.
 What more is there to say?

 I’m specifying Heinz or Hunts Ketchup.
 I believe you get what you pay for in ketchup.
 Any other than Hunts or Heinz will never come into my house.

-Mustard taste is heavy at 1/2 c.
+Mustard taste is heavy at 1/2 cup.
 Cut it down to your taste.
 I usually go for 3/8 cup.

 Place over medium-high heat, stirring aggressively until starting to boil being careful to avoid splatter.
 This stuff is thick and will burn you.
 Reduce heat to low and cover with a glass lid so you can see the action.